maninderpal888/IT5016_Assignment3/Code /README.md

 ### Usage:
 - Understanding data types is essential for effective variable declaration, manipulation, and type conversion.
 - Choosing the appropriate data type optimizes memory usage and enhances code readability and maintainability.

+## 3. Functions in Python:
+- Functions are reusable blocks of code that perform specific tasks.
+They help in organizing code, promoting code reuse, and enhancing modularity.
+In Python, functions are defined using the def keyword and can have parameters and return values.

+### Commentary and Analysis:
+-Code Function.py: The provided code defines several functions such as sound, display, get_isHappy, and set_isHappy.
+Understanding:
+-Functions encapsulate behavior and promote abstraction by hiding implementation details.
+-Python functions can accept parameters and return values, enhancing flexibility and reusability.
+### Usage:
+- Functions facilitate code organization and maintainability by breaking down complex tasks into smaller, manageable units.
+- Understanding function scope, arguments, and return values is crucial for effective function usage.